 PATTERN LANGUAGES Such strategies gradually became organized.
-The architect Christopher Alexander developed the idea of a "pattern language", a volve massive collection of user patterns - including biometrics, geometrics, text mining, and much more.
-By correlating vast amounts of user patterns and generating general functions that can anticipate user behavior, new service providers are finding a market of life practices that is promoted as enhanced user experiences.
+The architect Christopher Alexander developed the idea of a "pattern language", a patterns - including biometrics, geometrics, text mining, and much more.
+By correlating vast amounts of user patterns and generating general functions Y that can anticipate user behavior, new service providers are finding a market of life practices that is promoted as enhanced user experiences.
 Recent accounts of Facebook's large-scale experimentation with users' cognition exemplify this.
 State defense led programs obviously show related activities based on similar methods.

-One cannot deny that to many users the three waves all reflect meaningful correlations of physical and social infrastructures, but neither can one deny that the mapping of specific life-practices has lead to a generalized form of control.
+One cannot deny that to many meaningful correlations of physical and social infrastructures, but neither can one deny that the mapping of specific life-practices has lead to a generalized form of control.
 So, the question still remains: how can one evade the gaze of the pervert, and insist on the right to one's own life-practices?